astromanish/Facha-Help-Backend/USAGE.md

 Make a DELETE request to [https://facha-help.herokuapp.com/(question-id)/answers] with answer id in request body.

 #### For more details on what's in that request body and JSON data obtained.
 Make request and see yourself (kuch khud bhi to kro ..xd).
-You can refer to Facha Help Frontend and Backend repo. on my profile for more insights.
+You can refer to Facha Help Frontend repo. on my profile for more insights.